Jagran Film Festival

-Jagran Film Festival (JFF) is travelling film festival that was founded in India in 2010.
+Jagran Film Festival (JFF) is a travelling film festival that was founded in India in 2010.
 The festival is an initiative of the Jagran Prakashan Group, with the aim of promoting the appreciation of cinematic art in smaller towns beyond the major metropolitan cities of India.
 It serves as a platform to showcase diverse films and engage audiences across different regions.

 The seventh edition of the festival commenced in Delhi and traveled through various cities including Kanpur, Lucknow, Allahabad, Varanasi, Agra, Meerut, Dehradun, Hisar, Ludhiana, Patna, Ranchi, Jamshedpur, Raipur, Indore and Bhopal, culminating in Mumbai.
 The eighth edition of the festival includes competitive film sections, such as Jagran Shorts (for international short films), World Panorama (for international feature films), the Indian Showcase (for Indian feature films), and Cinema of the Sellers (for advertising and public service advertising films), offering prize money to participants.

 JFF-2019

 The 10th Jagran Film Festival was inaugurated at an event held in New Delhi's Siri Fort Auditorium.
 The inauguration was led by Prakash Javadekar, the Union Minister of Information & Broadcasting.